 Permissions can be managed from the user's profile.
 Changes can only be made by a person with sufficient rights to the Users section.
 For security reasons, a user cannot edit their own permissions.
 A user cannot assign another user a permission level that is higher than their own.

-If a user's permissions are changed, they must log out of the system once and log back in for the new settings to take effect.
+If a user's permissions are updated, they must log out of the system and log back in for the new settings to take effect.

-• Management through profiles is efficient: when you change the permissions of a profile once, the change is updated for all users belonging to that target group.
+- Management through profiles is efficient: when you change the permissions of a profile one time, the change is updated for all users belonging to that target group.

 Factors affecting permissions